ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/diabetes_mellitus/index.rst

 * By location-/age-/sex-

-1. Sum of incidence of sequela of Diabetes Mellitus sub_causes = incidence of Diabetes Mellitus
-2. Sum of prevalence of sequela of Diabetes Mellitus sub_causes = prevalence of Diabetes Mellitus
+1. Sum of prevalence of sequela of Diabetes Mellitus sub_causes = prevalence of Diabetes Mellitus

 References